Eli017/binary-calculator-team9/README.md

 **Standard Window Function Buttons:**  These buttons are the typical window control buttons seen on most applications; the "-" minimizes the app, the square maximizes, and the "X" closes the GUI.

 # Task Allocation
 **Zachary Criswell:**  Handled linking of model-view-controller by providing methods within the controller class.
+Adjusted model and controller code for bugfixes.

 **Michael Keen:**  Handled method construction for division, multiplication, subtraction, and binary/decimal conversion.
+Adjusted model and controller code for bugfixes.

-**Joshua Kennedy:**  Initialized view (programmatic), handled gitFlow questions, and handled final README.md
+**Joshua Kennedy:**  Initialized view (programmatic), handled gitFlow questions, and handled final README.md.
+Adjusted model and controller code for bugfixes.

 **Duan Rollins:**  Handled linking of model-view-controller by providing methods within the controller class.

 **Eli Sokeland:**  Translated view to FXML, initialized gitFlow setup, initialized gitHub repository, and configured initial MVC.
+Adjusted model and controller code for bugfixes.

 # Meeting Details